 Classification of glycol ethers

-- For glycol ethers derived from ethylene oxide (the E series), 5 glycol ethers are classified “Toxic for reproduction” category 2 (category 1B under CLP) and are labelled with the following phrases: “May impair fertility” and “May cause harm to the unborn child”.
+- For glycol ethers derived from ethylene oxide (the E series), 7 glycol ethers are classified for reproductive toxicity as category 1B under CLP and carry the Hazard Phrase H360 – May damage fertility or the unborn child.
 Only 3 of them are produced commercially in the EU: ethylene glycol methyl ether (EGME), ethylene glycol dimethyl ether (EGDME) and diethylene glycol dimethyl ether (DEGDME).
-These classifications were derived using the results from experimental work carried out on animals in much higher concentrations than the exposure limits allowed in the work place.
+1 glycol ether is classified is classified for reproductive toxicity as category 2 and carries the Hazard Phrase H361 – Suspected of damaging fertility or the unborn child.